 New enemies and thus new weaponry are introduced near immediately as well.
 While the Gnasher and Lancer always take center stage, and do so again here, there are several new weapons that round out the options for combat nicely.
 Facing the new “DeeBee” robotic soldiers, a new shotgun (the Overkill), SMG (the Enforcer), sniper (the Embar), and two new mounted weapons (the Tri-Gun and Salvo Rocket Launcher) are introduced.
 Two new civilian weapons are also added in the Buzzkill and Dropshot which add further variety.
 I found these additions especially pleasing as they fit into the world well and create new ways to engage in combat both in the campaign and other modes.
 The DeeBees are unlike any enemy faced in a Gears campaign to date but make for a welcome change as their presence, movement, and combat techniques are slightly different to the traditional Locust.
 Meanwhile, the Swarm feel far more familiar with battles taking on the ebb and flow veteran Gears fans will appreciate.
 New enemies like the pouncer, scion, and those introduced in boss battles mix it up while retaining the classic Gears feel.

 Where the campaign really succeeds however, is in merging the old and the new.
-There are elements in the campaign that Gears veterans will instantly recognize and you can feel the presence of Gears 1, 2, and 3 throughout different points of the game.
+There are elements in the campaign that Gears veterans will instantly recognize and you can feel the presence of the original trilogy throughout different points of the game.
 From quiet survival horror esque moments, to large set pieces, and everything in between, you can tell the campaign was crafted by a team that understood why the trilogy was so revered.
 Marcus is now the grizzled old man among the group but retains the feeling completely that he is Marcus Fenix.
 The interactions between him and JD, and the group as a whole, are especially pleasing and the voice actors did a tremendous job bringing feeling and sincerity to them while simultaneously highlighting the gap in experience.
 At the same time, the campaign forges its own path with beautiful landscapes, well written character interaction, an engaging narrative, and several moments that will make you gasp in awe.
 In particular, the final act made me smile ear to ear while the ending had me wide eyed through the credits as I thought about the ramifications of the final scene.
 Truly my only qualm with the story would be the lack of a singular thrilling antagonist.
 While it feels as though one is being setup at multiple intervals, it never comes to fruition and thus I did end up wishing for a character in the vein of Raam to be the focus of my mission at times.
 That’s not to say the game lacks direction however, as I was engaged in the story the entire way through and The Coalition has done an admirable job in setting the stage for a new saga to come.

 Art direction and sound design have been standouts for Gears since it was introduced and The Coalition has made sure Gears of War 4 is no exception.
 Utilizing Unreal Engine 4, the locales are varied greatly with gorgeous backdrops and spectacular lighting and particle effects.
 At times I felt as if I was viewing a gorgeous painting and I found myself pausing to take screenshots of the game frequently.
 It was said the goal of the original Gears of War was to present a “destroyed beauty” aesthetic on Sera and while Gears 4 doesn’t have the pleasure of introducing it for the first time, it continues on with that same theme successfully.
 Sound design is one of the aspects of a game I can be quite critical of but I’m pleased to report Gears 4 impresses in that realm as well.
 For veterans, many of the effects will be instantly recognizable.
 Hitting that perfect active reload, nailing a beautiful headshot, and clearing out an area of enemies are all followed by the sounds you know and love.
 But beyond the sounds of combat and character banter, I was thoroughly impressed with the environmental effects.
 Severe weather plays a role in the campaign and it was simply stunning how impactful it was in full surround sound.
 The crack of lighting, wind whipping around the environment, and debris crashing across the ground all felt as thought they were happening around me.
 I believe audio plays just as large a role in game immersion as graphics, if not more, and thankfully The Coalition did a wonderful job with both.